All Products

 Advanced Configuration

-Value: The expected call input parameters that the LLM should construct when the user enters the current query.
-For example, if a user enters "Query the weather in Hangzhou for tomorrow", the expected input parameter is {"city": "Hangzhou", "date": "2025-04-25"}.
+Value: The expected input parameters that the LLM should construct when a user enters the current query.
+Example: If a user enters 'What is the weather in Hangzhou tomorrow?', the expected input parameters are {"city": "Hangzhou", "date": "2025-04-25"}.

 image

-Use a plug-in
+Use a plugin

 Console

-3. Test whether the plug-in works as expected.
+3. Test whether the plugin works as expected.

-• No authentication: You can chat with the LLM in the input box to test the plug-in.
+• No authentication: You can chat with the LLM in the input box to test the plugin.

-4. After the test is complete, Publish the application.
+4. After testing, Publish the application.

-1. Find the target plug-in and click Add to Agent.
+1. Find the target plugin and click Add to Agent.

 By default, only published tools are added.
 You can select up to 10 published tools to add to an agent application.